Artist's Statement

 Diane Williams Equine Painter and Photographer

-Diane is a successful equine painter in British Columbia.
+Diane is a successful equine painter in Alberta.
 She paints commissions and sells her work throughout North America and Europe.
 She has traveled extensively to paint unique horses.
 She has observed and photographed the Sable Island wild horses off the coast of Nova Scotia and more recently traveled to southern France to photograph the semi-feral white horses that live in the wetlands of the Camargue region.

 Her love of the outdoors has led her to photograph and paint Wild horses, Sable Island Horses, the white semi-feral Camargue Horses in France, White Spirit Bears, Brown and Black Bears, Caribou, Wood Bison, and Wolves all in their natural habitat.